-Embedded experiments allow to evaluate custom content generated by javascript code.
+Embedded experiments allow to evaluate custom content generated by JavaScript code.
 Instead of uploading static media files, you upload JavaScript files that render content dynamically during the experiment.
+This is ideal for evaluating, for instance, interactive experiences where the content depends on user input.

 When a rater participates in your experiment, your JavaScript code runs inside a secure sandbox.
 Your code can:

-- Render any HTML content you need
+- Render arbitrary HTML content inside an iframe.

-- Make network requests to external APIs (with your secrets securely injected)
+- Make network requests to external APIs (with your secrets securely injected).

-- Signal when the content is ready for rating
+- Signal when the content is ready for rating.

 Embedded experiments use JavaScript files organized like other datasets: